-Horsham College has a number of programs and strategies in place to build a positive and inclusive school culture.
-We strive to foster a school culture that prevents bullying behaviour by modelling and encouraging behaviour that demonstrates acceptance, kindness and respect and in line with our four key values: character, care, collaboration and commitment.
+Horsham College has a number of programs and strategies in place to build a positive and inclusive school culture and relationships to promote wellbeing.
+We strive to foster a school culture that prevents bullying behaviour by modelling, encouraging and teaching behaviour that demonstrates acceptance, kindness and respect, and aligns with our four key values: character, care, collaboration and commitment.